anjathiart/100-days-of-code/r1-log.md

 ### R1D77 - 20201018
 Linguilearn.
 Refactoting my views into a module structure with view files for auth, frienship etc. (routes so to speak).
 Learnt that I have to make use of this `__init__.py` file within the views folder to achieve this.
 Also learnt that in python / django package structure one you use `.`'s to show directory level.
 So, `.` or `..` (two up). `...` (three up).
 Added the accept friend view and unit test.
 Overiding django.shortcuts `get_object_or_404()` method used in the official django-friendship package as I don't want to deal with raised Http errors.
 Rather pass it via ctx and status.

+### R1D78 - 20201019
+Linguilearn.
+Adding more views and unit tests.